-After five years of running fun, free creative writing workshops from Redfern, that have changed the lives of many thousands of marginalised young people, our new creative writing centre will allow us to double our reach and impact within the next three years.
+After six years of running fun, free creative writing workshops from Redfern, that have changed the lives of many thousands of marginalised young people, our new creative writing centre will allow us to double our reach and impact within the next three years.

 Why Western Sydney?

-Already 25% of the young people we work with are from Western Sydney.
+Already over 30% of the young people we work with are from Western Sydney.
 Western Sydney:

 - Is home to the largest single Indigenous community in Australia;